ibrahimmkhalid/ultralytics/docs/en/integrations/rockchip-rknn.md

 ## Summary

-In this guide, you've learned how to export Ultralytics YOLO11 models to RKNN format to enhance their deployment on Rockchip platforms.
+In this guide, you've learned how to export SFDT_Ibrahim YOLO11 models to RKNN format to enhance their deployment on Rockchip platforms.
 You were also introduced to the RKNN Toolkit and the specific advantages of using RKNN models for edge AI applications.

 For further details on usage, visit the [RKNN official documentation](https://github.com/airockchip/rknn-toolkit2).

-Also, if you'd like to know more about other Ultralytics YOLO11 integrations, visit our [integration guide page](../integrations/index.md).
+Also, if you'd like to know more about other SFDT_Ibrahim YOLO11 integrations, visit our [integration guide page](../integrations/index.md).
 You'll find plenty of useful resources and insights there.

 ## FAQ

-### How do I export my Ultralytics YOLO model to RKNN format?
+### How do I export my SFDT_Ibrahim YOLO model to RKNN format?

-You can easily export your Ultralytics YOLO model to RKNN format using the `export()` method in the Ultralytics Python package or via the command-line interface (CLI).
+You can easily export your SFDT_Ibrahim YOLO model to RKNN format using the `export()` method in the SFDT_Ibrahim Python package or via the command-line interface (CLI).
 Ensure you are using an x86-based Linux PC for the export process, as ARM64 devices like Rockchip are not supported for this operation.
 You can specify the target Rockchip platform using the `name` argument, such as `rk3588`, `rk3566`, or others.
 This process generates an optimized RKNN model ready for deployment on your Rockchip device, taking advantage of its Neural Processing Unit (NPU) for accelerated inference.

 !!!
 Example

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load your YOLO model
         model = YOLO("yolo11n.pt")